 Complement Readings and Lectures with Interactive Simulations

-Supply chain instructors can create an engaging process to teach their students about supply chains and logistics (see email below from one professor).
-Combine SCM Globe interactive simulations with class readings and lectures and it makes ideas come alive.
-It provides students with a laboratory where they turn theoretical knowledge into practical knowledge.
+Combine SCM Globe interactive simulations with class readings and lectures to bridge the gap between theory and reality.
+It provides students with a laboratory where they turn theoretical knowledge into practical skills.

 SCM Globe costs less than half the price of a textbook.
 Request a copy of the Instructor Manual with course syllabus examples and teaching tips for beginning and advanced courses – email to firstname.lastname@example.org.
 Please include a link to the website of the school or organization where you are an instructor.
 Click on “Getting Started” in the black menu bar above to see a handful of short videos and tutorials.